Jinzang/App-Followme/README.md

 parameters in the configuration files are written to a hash.
 This hash is passed to the new method of each module as it loaded, overriding the default values of the parameters when creating the new object.

+Configuration files may also contain module names between square brackets, like
+this:

+    [App::Followme::ConvertPage]

+Values after a bracketed module name will only apply to that module.
+Values at the top of the file, before any bracketed module name, will apply to all modules.
+The run\_before and run\_after parameters should always be placed before any bracketed section names.

 These modules are distributed with followme: